binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/blast/README.md

 ![N360 taxonomy](img/20210124-blastp-N360-refseq-all-species-phylogeny.png)

 I then compared the new list with the old one (see `blast.Rmd`) and decided to add 7 sequences to the original list.
 See `blast.Rmd` for details.

+_Procedure_

+I repeated all three searches (refseq_prot, GRYC, fungidb) with the N360 amino acids as query, so as to make the writing a little easier.
+The results didn't change for GRYC and fungidb, but a few more sequences are identified in the blastp search against the refseq_prot, which I will incorporate into our analysis.

 # Content